AHartNtkn/AHartNtkn.github.io/aboutme.md

 ## Hopes for the Future

-I'm currently going through [Lambda School's](https://lambdaschool.com) data science program.
-I hope to eventually get a stable job related to machine learning.
+I hope to eventually get a stable job where I can apply modern functional programming and algebraic mathematics to machine learning or other interesting applications.
 And perhaps, one day, I can make the perfect fusion of mathematics and a programming language.